Compact object coalescence rate estimation from short gamma-ray burst observations: SWIFT data sample and fitting model

 where $\mathrm{d}V(z')/\mathbf{\mathrm{dz'}}$ is the comoving volume element and $N_{0}$ is a normalization factor.
-The rate function $R(z)$ describes the formation rate of binary systems per volume as a function of redshift.
-Since a binary system of compact objects must be formed from massive progenitor stars, $R(z)$ can be assumed to follow the star formation rate.
-Explicit expressions and references for $R(z)$ used in this work can be found in Appendix~\ref{app:rates}.
-However, since the time between the formation of the compact objects and the coalescence of the binary are presumably on the order of Gyr \cite{Belczynski:2006br}, a significant delay with respect to the star formation rate can be assumed.
-This is taken into account by using a delayed rate function in Eq.~\ref{eq:mainnumber} for two cases (see details in Appendix~\ref{app:rates}).
-Figure~\ref{fig:ratefunctions} shows the rate functions which differ significantly even over a range of redshifts smaller 1.
-This indicates, that it is very important to consider various theoretical rate functions in a work like this.
+The rate function $R(z)$ describes the formation rate of the binary systems per comoving volume as a function of the redshift.
+Since a binary system of compact objects is formed from massive progenitor stars, $R(z)$ may be assumed to follow the star formation rate.
+The time difference from the formation of the compact objects to the coalescence of the binary is likely on the order of the Gyr \citep{Belczynski:2006br}.
+Thus there is a significant delay with respect to the star formation rate.
+This is taken into account by using a delayed rate function in Eq.\ (\ref{eq:mainnumber}).
+Figure \ref{fig:ratefunctions} shows different rate functions that are used in our analysis.
+The Appendix contains explicit expressions and references.

-Eq. (\ref{eq:mainnumber}) describes the \textit{observable} number of SGRB, so the resulting number $N'(z)$ need to be divided by a factor $f_R$, describing the number of used SGRB to the total number of SGRB during the considered time span (2005 to 2011).
-During that time span, 49 SGRBs were observed, of which 17 constitute our sample.
-Therefore $f_R=17/49$, with an estimated error of about 20\% ($\sqrt{17}/49$).
-The approximate time span spanning the range of data is about $T=6$~yr.
-We further neglect any downtime of SWIFT due to technical issues or other constraints, since this can be neglected compared to other sources of errors.
-Furthermore, SWIFT has a field of view of about 1.4~sr \cite{Barthelmy:2005hs}, which means only a fraction $f_{FOV}\simeq$10\% of the whole sky can be seen at a given time.

-Observations have shown that a short GRB could be created by a soft-gamma repeater, which makes up about 15\% of all SGRB \cite{Nakar:2005bs, Chapman:2008zx}.
-We therefore assume that $\sim$~85\% of short GRBs are created by the merger of two compact objects, yielding a correction factor of $f_\mathrm{SGR}=0.85$.
-SGRs are in general less luminous than ordinary SGRB, so events at larger redshifts might be composed purely out of SGRB.
-By using $f_\mathrm{SGR}=0.85$, we will obtain a conservative limit on the merger rate.

-We also implicitly assume that each merger of two compact objects produces a GRB.
-In order to create a relativistic outflow and therefore a GRB, a torus must be created around the newly formed black hole.
-Simulation and theoretical analyzes show that the formation of a GRB depends on several parameters such as spin of the black hole, mass ratio or compactness of the neutron star (see, e.g., \cite{Pannarale:2010vs, Rezzolla:2011da}).
-Those parameters are hard to generalize, and assuming each merger produces a GRB is a conservative statement regarding the merger rates we are trying to estimate.

-SGRB and GRBs are believed to emit their radiation in a collimated cone, whose half-opening angle $\theta$ defines the fraction of the sky where the burst can be seen.
-This fraction is given by $f_b=1-\cos{\theta}$.
-The angle $\theta$ is highly uncertain, especially in the case of SGRB, as it depends on the model and the Lorentz factor of the outflow~\cite{Panaitescu:2001bx}.
-In the following, we adopt the value $1/f_b=15$~\citep{Bartos:2011jy}, corresponding to a half-opening angle $\theta\simeq 20^\circ$ .